88-degrees/Book-of-Changes/appendix02s2.md

 4. 'The joy in connexion with (the subject of) the fourth NINE, (undivided): is due to the happiness (which he will produce).

-5. 'He trusts in one who would injure him:'--his place is that which is correct and appropriate.
+5. 'He trusts in one who would injure him:' -- his place is that which is correct and appropriate.

-6. 'The topmost SIX, (divided), shows the pleasure (of its subject) in leading and attracting others:'--his (virtue) is not yet brilliant.
+6. 'The topmost SIX, (divided), shows the pleasure (of its subject) in leading and attracting others:' -- his (virtue) is not yet brilliant.

-p.
+###### p.
 341

-LIX.
+<a name="fr_"></a>[LIX](#fn_248).
 (The trigram representing) water and that for wind moving above the water form Hwân.
 The ancient kings, in accordance with this, presented offerings to God and established the ancestral temple.

 1. 'The good fortune attached to the first six, divided),'is due to the natural course (pursued by its subject).

-2. 'Amidst the prevailing dispersion, he hurries to his contrivance (for security):'--he gets what he desires.
+2. 'Amidst the prevailing dispersion, he hurries to his contrivance (for security):' -- he gets what he desires.

-3. 'He has no regard to his own person:'--his aim is directed to what is external to himself.
+3. 'He has no regard to his own person:' -- his aim is directed to what is external to himself.

-4. 'He scatters the (different) parties (in the state), and there is great good fortune:'--brilliant and great (are his virtue and service).
+4. 'He scatters the (different) parties (in the state), and there is great good fortune:' -- brilliant and great (are his virtue and service).

-5. 'The accumulations of the royal (granaries) are dispersed, and there is no error:'--this is due to the correctness of the position.
+5. 'The accumulations of the royal (granaries) are dispersed, and there is no error:' -- this is due to the correctness of the position.

-6. 'His bloody wounds are gone:'--he is far removed from the danger of injury.
+6. 'His bloody wounds are gone:' -- he is far removed from the danger of injury.

-p.
+###### p.
 342

-LX.
+<a name="fr_"></a>[LX](#fn_249).
 (The trigram representing) a lake, and above it that for water, form Kieh.
 The superior man, in accordance with this, constructs his (methods of) numbering and measurement, and discusses (points of) virtue and conduct.

-1. 'He does not quit the courtyard outside his door:'--he knows when he has free course and when he is obstructed.
+1. 'He does not quit the courtyard outside his door:' -- he knows when he has free course and when he is obstructed.

 2. 'He does not quit the courtyard inside his gate.
-There will be evil:'--he loses the time (for action) to an extreme degree.
+There will be evil:' -- he loses the time (for action) to an extreme degree.

 3. In 'the lamentation for not observing the (proper) regulations,' who should there be to blame?